 Outcome

-You can find more information about EduApes at https://eduapes.com/ueber-uns, although at this time {March 2021} the project has been discontinued.
+You can find more information about EduApes at https://eduapes.com/ueber-uns, although in March 2021 the project was discontinued, it has now been picked up again by the team at AI Coaching.

 Overall, I achieved the expected technical outputs and overall goal outcome for this project.